RubixML/ML/docs/inference.md

 # Inference
 Inference is the process of making predictions using an estimator.
-You can think of an estimator as a function that maps unknown samples to predictions by *inferring* their output given the input and the estimator's hidden state (called a *model*) created during training.
+You can think of an estimator as a function that maps unknown samples to predictions by *inferring* their outcome given the input features and the estimator's hidden state (or *model*) created during training.
 Estimators are organized into their own namespaces by type.
-Some meta-estimators such as [Pipeline](pipeline.md) and [Grid Search](grid-search.md) are polymorphic i.e. they can become a classifier, or a regressor, or an anomaly detector based on the type of the estimator(s) they wrap.
+Some meta-estimators such as [Pipeline](pipeline.md) and [Grid Search](grid-search.md) are *polymorphic* i.e. they bear the type of the base estimator that they wrap.

 ## Making Predictions
-The most basic output of an estimator is a prediction.
-All estimators that implement the [Estimator](estimator.md) interface have the `predict()` method which takes a dataset of unknown samples and returns their predictions in order.
+All estimators implement the [Estimator](estimator.md) interface which provides the `predict()` method.
+The `predict()` method takes a dataset of unknown samples as an argument and returns their predictions in order.
 There are 4 types of estimators in Rubix ML and each type has a different output for a prediction as shown in the table below.

 | Estimator Type | Prediction | Examples |
 |---|---|---|